 - Notify the VCO/BM immediately if a class is dropped or added or there is a change to your major.

-- Apply online through https://www.vets.gov/education/apply/#modal
+- Apply online through links provided at the following webpage: https://www.va.gov/education/how-to-apply/#modal

-- Provide the VCO with your Certificate of Eligibility.
+2. Provide the VCO with your Certificate of Eligibility.
 After you apply for benefits, you will receive a letter from VA verifying you are eligible for benefits, which type of benefit you are approved for, at what level you are approved, and for how long (verification of eligibility).

-- If benefits have been transferred to you (Chapter 33), the VCO needs a copy of the letter identifying the benefits have been transferred.
+- If benefits have been transferred to you (Chapter 33), the VCO needs a copy of the letter identifying the benefits have been transferred

-- If you are the dependent of a vet receiving Chapter 35, the VCO needs a copy of the Certificate of Eligibility and the social security number of the vet
+- If you are the dependent of a vet receiving Chapter 35, the VCO needs a copy of the Certificate of Eligibility and the Social Security Number of the vet

-- If you have been discharged, we need a copy of your DD-214.
+- If you have been discharged, we need a copy of your DD-214